UMass-RC/unity-docs/docs/technical/partitionlist.md

 ### IALS Cluster Partitions

-If you are an authorized IALS member on Unity, you can use these partitions.
+IALS members have access to these partitions.

 {% include-markdown "../../sheets-to-md/output/ials-parts.md" %}

 ### Other Priority Partitions

-These are the remaining priority partitions for smaller installations purchased for specific labs by themselves.
+These partitions represent the specific labs who "bought in" to Unity by providing their own nodes.

 {% include-markdown "../../sheets-to-md/output/priority-parts.md" %}